 Just as an aside: This is very hard for me, but instead of referring to her as “C” like I’ve been doing up to this point, I’m going to refer to her as “my therapist”.
 I’ve realized that’s one way I’ve been keeping her at an emotional distance, so I need to change this.

 Anyway, we spoke about a lot of things in only 45 minutes (it was supposed to be a 30-minute session, but we went over) that have come up since we started working together, including the relationship.
 One of the things I’ve mentioned in a previous post, my therapist hugging another client, came up too.
 She actually brought it up, which I was grateful for, since that was one of the things I wanted to discuss with her.
 She said that A and I had established boundaries over the course of our relationship.
 It had been a process.
 Painful and frustrating at times.
 But I settled into it eventually, and it became the norm.
 I was used to those boundaries.
 To the way things worked.
 I knew what was acceptable, what wasn’t.
 And now some things work and look different.
 So it’s normal that I’m feeling confused, unsure, and insecure.
 She said that whenever there’s a threat to a structure I’m comfortable with, that’s when I become unsettled.
 She mentioned a few other instances of this (things I haven’t written about).
 One of them is the time she came into my room when I was still in the clinic, to see one of my roommates (who didn’t want to come down to her session).
-Things like this that threw me off and sent me into meltdown/tantrum mode.
+Things like this that threw me off.
 When she said this, it just all clicked into place.
 It cleared up the confusion I had around these times.
 About what was happening inside me.

 As the session progressed, I found myself softening toward her.
 I told her that I feel like I abandoned A, and that I didn’t do things the right way.
 But I’ll send A an email about this when she gets back (I see she’s currently away on leave).
 The more I spoke about her, the sadder I felt.
 At some point I switched and felt anger toward her for being away on leave. “again“.
 My therapist pointed out that A had suddenly become the “bad object” and she, C, the good one.
 That’s when I started crying.
 She was right.
 And I hadn’t even been aware of it until she mentioned it.
 Her tone of voice changed to soft and gentle, which only made me cry harder.
 She told me that it’s okay and possible to have two “good objects” at the same time.
 I remember A had also pointed out how I tend to do that.